NixOS/rfcs/rfcs/0029-backports-team.md

 stats][stats_release], it seems that for the 18.03 release their work has been minimal, and instead filled-in by ad-hoc work by other members.

-Additionally, the formalized process will be built upon the [general guidelines][grahamc_backport] previously written.

 Detailed design
 ===============